tenok-rtos/tenok/README.md

 Internet of Things (IoT).
 The name originated from the language of an indigenous tribe called Amis in Taiwan, where "tenok" means
 "kernel" in their language.
 It resembles various designs from Linux and maintains a small code footprint for ARM Cortex-M processors.
 In contrast to NuttX, Tenok does not implement a set of low-level hardware drivers as a part of the system.
 Instead, it adopts an approach similar to FreeRTOS by treating the RTOS as a third-party library.
-Users user can choose their preferred library for the hardware abstraction layer (HAL).
+Users can choose their preferred library for the hardware abstraction layer (HAL).

 Tenok also integrates the MAVLink communication protocol and provides several utilities for robotics, including a debug visualization tool